 The difference between buying and renting is obvious, but what exactly is the difference between someone looking to lease vs rent?
-The two terms do overlap in many aspects, but there are important differences to be aware of when entering into a contract with your landlord.
+The two terms do overlap in many aspects, but there are important differences to be aware of when entering into a lease agreement.
 When deciding whether to lease vs rent a property, it is crucial to understand these distinctions and weigh the pros and cons of each.

 Lease Agreement Definition

 Before we get into the details of the difference between leasing vs renting, it’s a good idea to understand the definition of a lease agreement.
 A lease agreement is a legally binding contract between a renter and a landlord that outlines the terms and conditions of the rental agreement.
 Lease agreements will have a variety of sections such as basic information about the rental, pet policies, smoking policies, and other house rules that a landlord might have for a property – check out our blog for more details about what is on a standard lease agreement.

 What is the Difference Between Rent vs Lease?